Global Carbon Emissions Ranking and Climate Change Responsibility Study

 The analysis only considers emissions resulting from fuel burning.
 The first place was occupied by the United States, with more than 500 billion tons of carbon dioxide since 1850.
 According to Carbon Brief, that country contributed 20% of the total CO2 emitted worldwide.

 In second place was China, with 11.4% of emissions accumulated to date.
 More precisely, there were 280 billion tons of carbon dioxide, whose production has tripled since 2000.
-Furthermore, in the words of Carbon Brief, that country could take first place from the United States if it continues at the same pace.
+Furthermore, in the words of Carbon Brief, that country might take first place from the United States if it continues at the same pace.

 Follow El Espectador on WhatsApp

-Russia was the third country with more than 170 billion tons of CO2, or about 6.8% worldwide.
+Russia was the third country with more than 170 billion tons of CO2, or regarding 6.8% worldwide.
 Brazil is in fourth position, with 110,000 tons, which is equivalent to 4.5% of the world.
 Factors such as deforestation, the use of land for livestock and agriculture have been key throughout history.
 According to the MapBiomas organization, this Latin American country has reduced large portions of land for the growth of large industries, which has caused the loss of thousands of hectares of forests every year.

 Finally, and in fifth place, was Indonesia.
 According to Carbon Brief, it emitted more than 100 billion tons of CO2, equivalent to 4.1% of emissions.